wenleicao/wenleicao.github.io/_posts/2020-05-09-Pass_Query_Result_to_Variable_in_Talend.md

 I use MySQL as an example first

-Overall, two subjobs, one use global variable, the other use context variable; Each subjob uses database input to query, javaRow assigns variable and prints the value to show if it is working
+Overall, two subjobs, one use global variable, the other use context variable; Each subjob uses database input to query, javaRow assigns variable and prints the value to show if it is working.
+Please note: I block some info to protect privacy, but should not affect conveying the info.

 <img src="/images/blog36/mysql.png">